 Preparing Future Faculty

-In Spring 2026, the Graduate School, the Office of Postdoctoral Affairs and the Center for Teaching Excellence will offer our Preparing Future Faculty program for graduate students and postdocs.
+In Fall 2026, the Graduate School, the Office of Postdoctoral Affairs and the Center for Teaching Excellence will offer our Preparing Future Faculty program for graduate students and postdocs.
+Enrolled students are eligible to register for Preparing Future Faculty for credit.
+Applications can be submitted via the form linked here.

 The Preparing Future Faculty program is open to graduate students and postdocs from all departments at the University of Florida.
 The goal of the program is to help prepare participants for academic careers in a variety of settings.
 The focus is on learning about faculty life at different types of institutions, honing evidence-based teaching skills, and expanding your mentoring network.
 Only a small portion of this program will focus on job materials.
-If you are interested in a detailed program on the job search process, a self-paced course is available through Beyond the Professoriate
+If you are interested in a detailed program on the job search process, a self-paced course is available through Beyond the Professoriate.
+This Fall's course will meet on Fridays, in person (in the CSD Classroom of the UF Public Safety Building), from 9:35 to 11:30 a.m., beginning August 21 and ending November 20.

-Our Fall 2025 course is ongoing!
-The Spring 2026 course begins on January 15.
+The Fall 2026 course begins on August 21.
 Schedule, topics, and more can be found below.

 Participants will be selected on a competitive basis.
 Submission of an application does not guarantee acceptance into the program.
 If accepted, candidates will need to request approval from their advisor to participate in the program.
-Accepted participants will be notified in early December.
+Accepted participants will be notified in mid-July.

 Questions?
 Please email grad-success@ufl.edu